Penal Code 288.5 PC - Continuous Sexual Abuse of a Child

 In the context of this law, sexual conduct means oral copulation or masturbation of either the child or the defendant or penetration of the child's or defendant's vagina or rectum.
 The penetration can occur by the other person's penis or foreign object.

 Lewd acts on a child include willful touching of a child for sexual arousal, but the touching doesn't have to be done offensively.
-Our California criminal defense lawyers will review this law in more detail below.
+Our criminal defense lawyers will review this law in more detail below.

 What Are the Related Crimes for PC 288.5?